sevamoo/Force_Density_Method/README.md

 # To-Dos:
-- Integrating the FDM solver with an auto-differentiation framework such as [JAX](https://github.com/google/jax) or Tensorflow
+- Integrating the FDM solver with an auto-differentiation framework such as [JAX](https://github.com/google/jax) or Tensorflow.

-_ Integration with subdivision rules and parametric topologies in addition to parametric force densities
+_ Integrating the FDM solver with rule based subdivision systems and parametric topologies in addition to parametric force densities.

 - Integrating the FDM solver into an agent-based framework a Reinforcement Learning (RL) set up, where the agent will explore.